mshumko/lamp/README.md

-# lamp
+# LAMP
-Scripts and files for the LAMP sounding rocket flight
+Scripts and files for the Loss through Auroral Microburst Pulsations (LAMP) sounding rocket flight